-Pedro and Planesby Jim Korkis, staff writer
+Pedro and Planesby Jim Korkis, contributing writer

 I had a wonderful time in Dayton, Ohio, speaking at the two-day Disneyana Fan Club event at the Wyndham Hotel on June 28–29.
 The event drew attendees from several Midwest states, so Midwestern Disney fans might want to look into attending this annual event next year.

 There were many treasures to be found in the dealer's room, including Tom Tumbusch's latest book, Tomart's Disneyana Guide to Magic Kingdom Treasures, which includes a section on pricing Disney Dollars.

 In fact, the Dayton Disneyana event started out many years ago as a pin trading event in Tumbusch's backyard.
 On June 30, I got to visit with Tumbusch at his cluttered office and he shared some stories and showed me some amazing treasures, including Disney merchandise that were prototypes but never put into production.
 He also showed me the "mock up" of the latest issue of his Disneyana Update magazine that was at the printers.

 However, on Friday June 27, I spent a few hours at the National Museum of the United States Air Force, on the outskirts of the Wright Patterson Air Force Base in Dayton.

 This was my second visit to the museum (I also went there last year when I attended the Disneyana event) and accompanied Huffington Post writer and Disney enthusiast Jim Hill who also spoke at the Disneyana event, as well.

 The museum has a nice little display exhibit of Disney insignias from World War II (as well as some oddball Disney nose art on some of the planes) and I was surprised to discover this visit that upstairs in the administration offices, they have several framed examples of original artwork of some Disney insignias, including some small sections of mistakes that had been carefully "whited out" in the art before being sent out by Disney.